 Going to UB Dental is a different experience than going to a private dentist.
 Here’s what you should expect:

 If you aren’t able to commit to these guidelines, then UB Dental may not be right for you.
 Our students depend on our patients to graduate.
 In exchange for following these guidelines, you receive high-quality care at a more affordable cost, and help support the mission of the School of Dental Medicine.

 We encourage you to read our Patient Information Booklet to learn more.

-Every new patient needs to receive a new patient application packet, complete the forms in the packet and then return the forms to us.
+Every new patient (except for orthodontics patients) needs to receive a new patient application packet, complete the forms in the packet and then return the forms to us.
 You can download the new patient application packet, or contact us and we will mail it to you.

 Your new patient screening visit can take place at Squire Hall on UB’s South Campus, or at the Erie County Health Mall on Broadway Avenue.
 If you are accepted as a patient, most of your care will likely take place at Squire Hall.